Chameleon-Vision/chameleon-docs/docs/source/getting-started/command-line.rst

 Webserver port
 ------------------

-| When the program initilizes it will print the webserver in a similar form ``Starting Webserver at port XXXX`` where XXXX is the port (Default 5888)
+| When the program initializes it will print the webserver in a similar form ``Starting Webserver at port XXXX`` where XXXX is the port (Default 5800)
 | this port is needed when connecting to the UI.